Battle of the Alamo: Background

-The Texians systematically defeated the Mexican troops already stationed in Texas.
+The Texians defeated the Mexican troops already stationed in Texas.
 The last group of Mexican soldiers in the region—commanded by Santa Anna's brother-in-law, General Martín Perfecto de Cos—surrendered on December 9 following the siege of Béxar.
 By this point, the Texian Army was dominated by very recent arrivals to the region, primarily illegal immigrants from the United States.

-Many Texas settlers returned home, unprepared for a long campaign.
-Angered by what he perceived to be United States interference in Mexican affairs, Santa Anna spearheaded a resolution classifying foreign immigrants found fighting in Texas as pirates.
-The resolution effectively banned the taking of prisoners of war; in this period of time, captured pirates were executed immediately.
+Gary Brown says the Texian armies that fought at San Antonio and Goliad were dominated by mercenaries.
+He characterizes the most effective of these militias that were raised outside of Texas: "Santa Anna claimed the New Orleans Greys were mercenaries and pirates, and technically he was correct.... they were military mercenaries, not pioneers or settlers, and they came to Texas for adventure and material gain—not constitutional freedoms."

+Many of the Texian settlers who had participated in the revolt returned home, unprepared for a long campaign.
+Mexico's response to this violation of its sovereign rights was the Tornel Decree, a "no quarter" policy formulated by the Mexican Minister of War.
+Approved by the Mexican congress and issued on December 30, 1835, it defined irregular invaders as pirates, "being citizens of no nation presently at war with the republic, and fighting under no recognized flag."
+In this historical period, captured pirates were executed immediately.

+Josefina Zoraida Vázquez characterizes the decree "a desperate attempt to maintain control of the territory in the face of the flagrant intervention of foreigners against Mexico's government."
 Santa Anna reiterated this message in a strongly worded letter to United States President Andrew Jackson.
 This letter was not widely distributed, making it likely that most of the United States recruits serving in the Texian Army were not aware there would be no prisoners of war.

-When Mexican troops departed San Antonio de Béxar (now San Antonio, Texas, USA), Texian soldiers captured the Mexican garrison at the Alamo Mission, a former Spanish religious outpost which had been converted to a makeshift fort by the recently expelled Mexican Army.
+When Mexican troops departed San Antonio de Béxar (now San Antonio, Texas, USA), Texian soldiers captured the Mexican garrison at the Alamo Mission which was a former Spanish religious outpost which had been converted to a makeshift fort by the recently expelled Mexican Army.
 Described by Santa Anna as an "irregular fortification hardly worthy of the name", the Alamo had been designed to withstand an assault by Indigenous attackers, not an artillery-equipped army.

-The complex sprawled across 3 acre, providing almost 1320 ft of perimeter to defend.
-An interior plaza was bordered on the east by the chapel and to the south by a one-story building known as the Low Barracks.
+The complex was sprawled over 3 acre, providing almost 1320 ft of perimeter to defend.
+An interior plaza was bordered on the east by the church and to the south by a one-story building known as the Low Barracks.
 A wooden palisade stretched between these two buildings.
-The two-story Long Barracks extended north from the chapel.
+The two-story Long Barracks extended north from the church.
 At the northern corner of the east wall stood a cattle pen and horse corral.
 The walls surrounding the complex were at least 2.75 ft thick and ranged from 9–12 ft high.